saberland/saber/website/pages/docs/project-structure.md

 - `.saber`: Automatically generated.
 The files in this folder are used by Saber internally and they are not meant for modification.
 Should be added to the `.gitignore` file if not added already.
 - `public`: Automatically generated.
 The output of the build process will be exposed inside this folder.
 Should be added to the `.gitignore` file if not added already.
 - `pages`: Components under this folder become pages automatically with paths based on their file name.
 Check out the pages docs for more detail.
 - `static`: If you put a file into the static folder, it will not be processed by Webpack.
 Instead it will be copied into the public folder untouched.
-Check out the [assets docs](static-folder.md) for more detail.
+Check out the [assets docs](static-folder.md) for more details.
-- `theme`: The theme directory, you need to configure theme directory explicitly in your `saber-config.js`
+- `theme`: The theme directory, you need to configure the theme directory explicitly in your `saber-config.js`

 ## Files: